servo/servo/README.md

 It will run `cargo check`, which runs the analysis phase of the compiler (and so shows build errors if any) but skips the code generation phase.
-This can be a lot faster than a full build, though of course it doesn’t produce a binary you can run.
+This can be a lot faster than a full build, though of course, it doesn’t produce a binary you can run.

 ### Building for Android target